card header icon

 Part-time Certificated Employees:

-Part time Classified Employees:
+Part-time Classified Employees:

-4.0 hours/day – 4.99 hours/day, district contribution is 50% of benefit cap
+4.0 hours/day – 4.99 hours/day, district contribution is 50% of the benefit contribution

-5.0 hours/day – 5.99 hours/day, district contribution is 62.5% of benefit cap
+5.0 hours/day – 5.99 hours/day, district contribution is 62.5% of the benefit contribution

-6.0 hours/day – 6.99 hours/day, district contribution is 75% of benefit cap
+6.0 hours/day – 6.99 hours/day, district contribution is 75% of the benefit contribution

 Open Enrollment